 Principals oversee the curriculum and management of public and private schools.
 Many principals have a master's degree in addition to several years of teaching experience.
+A bachelor's may be acceptable for some private schools.
+Principals also often earn a doctoral degree.
 Graduate programs in educational leadership can prepare professionals to meet principal and school administrator licensure requirements in many states.

 Required Education to Become a Principal

 Many states require public school principals to have a minimum of a master's degree in education or educational leadership and administration.
 Educational requirements for principals of private schools vary by employer; while many private school principals and assistant principals have a master's degree, some are hired with a bachelor's degree in education.
 Some principals in public and private schools also have a doctoral degree.